 Also of interest is that Brighton has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Brighton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brighton residents report their race to be White, followed by Asian.
-Important ancestries of people in Brighton include Irish, Polish, English, and Italian.
+Important ancestries of people in Brighton include German, Irish, Polish, English, and Italian.

 The most common language spoken in Brighton is English.
-Other important languages spoken here include Chinese and Scandinavian languages.
+Other important languages spoken here include Chinese and Spanish.